BastienFaivre/ExchangeHub/README.md

 ## Description

-ExchangeHub is a website for EPFL students planning to do an exchange at KTH.
-This platform helps future KTH exchange students to prepare their exchange in terms of course and lifestyle based on previous exchange students that left comments and reviewed.
+ExchangeHub is a website for students planning to do an exchange at KTH.
+This platform helps future KTH exchange students to prepare their exchange in terms of course and lifestyle based on previous exchange students that left comments and reviews.

 Under **courses** tab, the users can search for KTH courses based on their search criterias.
 They can learn more about a specific course by clicking on it.
 In the detailed tab of a course, the users have access to more information about the course and also to students reviews and ratings about it.